Modern slavery still a scourge on society today

 Thanks to a groundbreaking initiative, The Salvation Army’s national Additional Referral Pathway (ARP) program is now on the frontline of support for those caught up in a nightmare of coercion, deception, and control.
 Often, it is their first port of call for help.

 Modern slavery is often described as situations where someone controls a person or takes away their freedom and ability to make choices about their life, to gain profit or benefit.
-For years, the only official support option for victim-survivors was to go through the Australian Federal Police.
+For years, the only official support option for victim-survivors in Australia was to go through the Australian Federal Police.

 But that system didn’t work for everyone, and for some, contact with law enforcement was a terrifying thought.
-For those trapped in modern slavery – including human trafficking, slavery and slavery-like practices such as debt bondage, deceptive recruitment, servitude, trafficking, forced labour, forced marriage and at risk of forced marriage – seeking help was often thought to be impossible.
+For those trapped in modern slavery – including human trafficking, slavery and slavery-like practices such as debt bondage, deceptive recruitment, servitude, trafficking, forced labour, forced marriage and at-risk of forced marriage – seeking help was often thought to be impossible.

 Now, victim-survivors have choices.